 Students with a great deal of reading to complete may be tempted to “speed read.”
 It’s more important to keep in mind your purpose for reading, and then to read accordingly.
 The relationship between reading speed and comprehension is paramount.
-Read too fast and you may comprehend less.
+Read too fast and you will comprehend less.
 Read too slow and you might fall behind in your readings.
 There are, however, some strategies to boost your reading efficiency.

 - During the first read through, try to grasp overall concepts rather than understanding all the details.